An Israeli company must have a unique name which is not similar to any already existing company.

 Proof of Identity

 As part of our due diligence, we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

 The Israeli Tax Authority and Company Registrar requires yearly financial records to be presented and submitted.
-The company must appoint a corporate auditor to authorise these documents.
+The company must appoint a corporate auditor.